Zumbisinho/GD-TiktokLive/README.md

 *   Similar UI from Geometry Dash Online levels
 *   Easier for the creator and the viewer to play and send levels
 *   Automatic CloudFlare Tunnel Link changer
+*   Easy to use and install

 <h2>🛠️ Installation Steps:</h2>

-<p>To use the aplication, you need to install cloudflared in your pc, to do this, dowload it via command(windows or MacOs) or via link</p>
+<p>1: Downloading the CloudFlare via command on the system</p>

 [CloudFlared Files](https://pkg.cloudflare.com/index.html)

-<p>Downloading the CloudFlare via command on the system</p>

 <p>Windows:</p>